Foxe2483/SDL2-window-and-math/README.md

 Learning SDL2 as a creator of desktop window aplication.
 At this time 3 variaty: source code, linux and windows versions.
+(SDL2.dll requared!)

 what you shold see:
 - white backgroud